Market icon

 Trump's new travel ban on Palestinians removed by January 31?

-This market will resolve to "Yes" if in President Donald Trump’s December 16, 2025, proclamation titled “Restricting and Limiting the Entry of Foreign Nationals to Protect the Security of the United States,” individuals using travel documents issued or endorsed by the Palestinian Authority are officially removed from the list subject to full or partial entry suspensions by January 31, 2026, 11:59 PM ET.
+This market will resolve to "Yes" if in President Donald Trump’s December 16, 2025, proclamation titled “Restricting and Limiting the Entry of Foreign Nationals to Protect the Security of the United States,” individuals using travel documents issued or endorsed by the Palestinian Authority are fully removed from the list subject to full or partial entry suspensions by January 31, 2026, 11:59 PM ET.
 Otherwise, this market will resolve to "No".

 People travelling on Palestinian Authority-issued documents will be considered "removed" if any of the following occur: